DIYgod/RSSHub/website/docs/joinus/advanced/script-standard.md

 When creating a new route in RSSHub, you need to organize your files in a specific way.
 Your namespace folder should be stored in the `lib/routes` directory and should include three mandatory files:

--   `router.js` Registers the routes
+-   `router.ts` Registers the routes
--   `maintainer.js` Provides information about the route maintainer
+-   `maintainer.ts` Provides information about the route maintainer
--   `radar.js` Provide a [RSSHub Radar](https://github.com/DIYgod/RSSHub-Radar) rule for each route
+-   `radar.ts` Provide a [RSSHub Radar](https://github.com/DIYgod/RSSHub-Radar) rule for each route

 Your namespace folder structure should look like this: